ktmeaton/plague-phylogeography/narratives/plagueSCDS2020.md

 4. __How__ does a city respond to losing 50% of its population?
 <br><br>

 ### The mysteries of plague bring together researchers from a wide variety of disciplines from art history to microbiology.
-While each field stands to make a unique contribution, there remains a unified fascination over how people are affected and cope with this disease, as well as where, when, and why it suddenly appears...
+While each field stands to make a unique contribution, there remains a unified fascination over how people are affected and cope with this disease, as well as where, when, and how it suddenly appears...
 "
 ---